Christine Jorgensen: Publicity

 In the wake of her transition, part of the media coverage debated her original gender identity, many claiming that she was never fully male, but rather intersex.
 At the time, a popular theory was that she was a "pseudohermaphrodite" with the internal anatomy of a female and the external anatomy of a male.
 Nothing that Jorgensen said explicitly supported this theory, but various professionals adopted it anyway.
 This theory was also used to downplay the importance of Jorgensen's transition, with doctors claiming that her surgeries were "far from a medical rarity... [with] similar cases in hospitals all over the U.S.".
 Others insisted that Jorgensen's pre-transition body was clearly male and the surgeries were not to mend a physical abnormality, but rather "align her gender with her physical sex."
 The overwhelming amount of coverage opened new discussions surrounding gender, sex, and transsexuals.

 The publicity following her transition and gender reassignment surgery became "a model for other transsexuals for decades.
 She was a tireless lecturer on the subject of transsexuality, pleading for understanding from a public that all too often wanted to see transsexuals as freaks or perverts...
 Ms Jorgensen's poise, charm, and wit won the hearts of millions."
 However, over time the press was much less fascinated by her and started to scrutinize her much more harshly.
 Print media often asked her if she would pose nude in their publications.

-According to a 1985 publication, Jorgensen opposed the word "transsexual" due to the word "sex", in her opinion, only being relevant to sexual intercourse.
-She stated, "I am a transgender because gender refers to who you are as a human."
+According to publicist Chris Costello, daughter of comedian Lou Costello, Jorgensen hated the term “transsexual,” preferring to refer to herself simply as someone who had gone through a “sex change.”